benroberts999/ampsci/doc/02b-writing_operators.md

 * See \ref modules_custom for how to write a module that uses your operator.
 * See \ref modules for the list of existing modules and operators.
+* Use `./ampsci -o` command-line option so see a list of available operators
+  * `./ampsci -o <OperatorName>` for list of input options for specific operator
+  * This will also work for your custom operator once it's compiled

+@note If you plan to contribute your operator directly to the ampsci codebase, see the [Contributing guidelines](contributing.html) for how to structure and submit your contribution.

 ---